-Operational Plan 2023-2024 Activity Progress Commentary CP2.2.1 Progress development of the Birkdale Community Precinct.
-Major Projects a) Provide construction access to the Birkdale Community 25% Precinct site.
-Q2 40% Department of Transport and Main Roads (DTMR) approval of construction access was delayed and has been received 11 December

-Operational Plan 2023-2024 Activity Progress Commentary 2023.
-Monitor progress to catch up time in program works. b) Commence restoration works at Willards Farm.
-Q1 25% Q2 50% c) Plan events to showcase the site to the Redlands Coast Q1 25% community.
-Q2 40% Event planning delayed as safe construction access was delayed and not received until 11 December 2023.
+Operational Plan 2023-2024 Activity Commentary CP2.2.1 Progress development of the Birkdale Community Precinct.
+Major Proj Major Projects a) Provide construction access to the Birkdale Community Precinct site.
+Q1 25% Q2 • 40% Department of Transport and Main Roads (DTMR) approval of construction access was delayed and has been received 11 December 2023.
+Monitor progress to catch up time in program works.
+Q3 • 40% The delay to planning approval of the Local Government Infrastructure Designation (LGID) impacted construction access.
+Approval is now planned for June 2024 or later. b) Commence restoration works at Willards Farm.
+Q1 25% Q2 50% Q3 • 50% Willards Farm is halfway through the restoration works.
+The wet weather in January and March will impact the handover date.
+This is rescheduled to August 2024. c) Plan events to showcase the site to the Redlands Coast Q1 25% community.
+Q2 • 40% Event planning delayed as safe construction access was delayed and not received until 11 December 2023.
+Q3 • 50% Event planning delayed while construction is underway.